 You can find this recipe, as well as one for Red Curry Vegetables, on the Thai Kitchen website.
 There are dozens of recipes for amazing appetizers, soups, salads, main dishes, desserts, drinks, and more.
 I always wondered what went into a Thai Iced Tea. 🙂

 Thai Kitchen products can be found in the Asian/Ethnic/International food aisle of most grocery stores, including Whole Foods, Safeway, Albertson’s, Wal-Mart, Shop Rite, HEB, Costco, and Harris Teeter.
-For a bigger selection, check out Thai Kitchen’s new online store.

 A huge thanks to Thai Kitchen for this fun review op!
 My four-year old wants me to continue my “cooking show” so now I have to figure out what I’m going to make next…